SciCatProject/scicatlive/services/jupyter/README.md

 ## Default configuration
 This service is only dependant on the backend service, since it demonstrates communication with the latter through Pyscicat.

+The notebooks are mounted to the container from the [config/notebooks](config/notebooks/) directory.
+The changes to these notebooks should *not* be contributed back to this repository, unless this is intentional.
+In the case you want to upstream changes to these notebooks, be sure to clear all the results from them.

 The [main readme](../../README.md) covers all dependencies of this package.